KiNoYo/rotation-builder/Readme.md

 - [x] Fix trinkets management
 - [ ] Add back the bindings
 - [ ] Update to the 7.2.0 version of WoW
+- [ ] Fix bug forbidding us to delete the content of the icon input field of a spell